Animal Encounter Training

 K9 Authentication Flow

-Early wireframe exploring feedback visibility, scoring, and progression within challenge and evaluation loops.
+Early wireframe exploring feedback visibility, scoring, and progression within challenge and evaluation.

 Platform Migration & System Evolution

-When Adobe deprecated Flash and the original hosting contract expired, the project was brought in-house under Emersive Systems to preserve statewide continuity.
+When Flash was deprecated and the original hosting contract expired, the system was brought in-house to maintain statewide continuity.

-I partnered with the lead engineer to translate the structured XML-driven course architecture into HTML/CSS, maintaining the learning logic while modernizing the interface.
+I partnered with the lead engineer to translate the XML-driven course architecture into HTML/CSS, preserving the learning structure while modernizing the interface.

 Dashboard

-Administrative dashboard introduced during the HTML migration, used by departments to manage users, track completion status, and generate certificates.
+Administrative dashboard introduced during the HTML migration, used to manage users, track completion, and generate certificates.

 Working through those issues changed how I think about identity and administrative systems.
 It’s not enough to design for launch — you have to design for personnel turnover, policy shifts, and long-term maintenance.